EVPlab/lifespan-pain-trajectories/README.md

 This repository contains the analysis code for:

-> [Authors].
-Global Prevalence Trajectories of Pain across the Lifespan: A Pooled Analysis of 6.1 Million Individuals from 118 Countries and Territories. *The Lancet*, 2026.
+> Global Prevalence Trajectories of Pain across the Lifespan: A Pooled Analysis of 6.1 Million Individuals from 118 Countries and Territories. *In submission*.

 ---